Yoshi662/GitTools/GitTools/Structure.md

 		- Fetch
 		- Pull
 	- Individual repo operations
-		- Status
+		- Status a
-		- Fetch
+		- Fetcha
-		- Pull
+		- Pulla
-		- Push
+		- Pusha
-		- Clean
+		- Cleana
-		- Add all files and Commit
+		- Add all files and Commita
 		- Open in terminal